cherrypy/cherrypy/sphinx/source/appendix/success.rst

 `TurboGears <http://www.turbogears.org>`_ - The rapid web development megaframework.
 Turbogears 1.x used Cherrypy.
 "CherryPy is the underlying application server for TurboGears.
 It is responsible for taking the requests from the user’s browser, parses them and turns them into calls into the Python code of the web application.
 Its role is similar to application servers used in other programming languages".

-`Indigo <http://www.perceptiveautomation.com/indigo/index.html>`_ - An X10 home control server for Mac
+`Indigo <http://www.perceptiveautomation.com/indigo/index.html>`_ - "An intelligent home control server that integrates home control hardware modules to provide control of your home.
+Indigo's built-in Web server and client/server architecture give you control and access to your home remotely from other Macs, PCs, internet tablets, PDAs, and mobile phones."

 `SlikiWiki <http://www.sf.net/projects/slikiwiki>`_ - Wiki built on CherryPy and featuring WikiWords, automatic backlinking, site map generation, full text search, locking for concurrent edits, RSS feed embedding, per page access control lists, and page formatting using PyTextile markup."